bolner/Totally-Diffused/README.md

 git clone git@github.com:bolner/Totally-Diffused.git
 ```

 3. To avoid downloading the CUDA 11.7 driver again, create an `install` folder in the same directory as where this README file is located, and copy the `cuda-repo-debian11-11-7-local_11.7.0-515.43.# 04-1_amd64.deb` file there.
+(If you skip this, then it will be downloaded automatically.)

 3. Then build the image, create the container and start the application with:
 ```